 "The Great Siege of Malta"

 "Malta during WW2"

 Tour Manager

 Your Tour Manager will be on hand throughout the tour to ensure that everything operates according to plan.
 If you have any problems or questions, please see him/her immediately - it is often possible to resolve complaints or problems very quickly on the spot, and ensure you get the most out of your holiday.

 Grading

-This tour has been graded as Challenging: On your feet all day, uneven terrain (e.g. cobbles).
+This tour has been graded as Demanding: On your feet all day, uneven terrain (e.g. cobbles).

-(i) The Basics
+Reading suggestions

+The Fortifications of Malta 1530-1945: 16 (Fortress)

+by Charles Stephenson and Steve Noon

+Churchill and Malta's War 1939-1943 by Douglas Austin

+The Great Siege of Malta: The Epic Battle between the Ottoman Empire and the Knights of St. John

+by Bruce Ware Allen

 Climate - The weather at this time of year is likely to be relatively pleasant, but evenings can be cool and there is the chance of the odd shower.
 Our best advice is to come prepared.
 Layers are useful as is a light rain jacket and small umbrella.
 Time - GMT +2 hours (Summertime Apr-Oct); GMT + 1 (Standard time Nov-Mar).
 This means, summer or winter, Malta is always 1 hour ahead of the UK.
 Language - Maltese and English are the official languages.
 Maltese is the national language.
 Religion - Roman Catholic.
 Currency - Euro. €1 = 100 cents.
 Notes are in denominations of €500, 200, 100, 50, 20, 10 and 5.
 Coins are in denominations of €2 and 1, and 50, 20, 10, 5, 2 and 1 cents.
 Banks - Cashpoints compatible with international banking networks are located in all towns and cities, as well as airports and other spots.
 Those banks that still exchange foreign currencies into local money will always charge a transaction fee, so withdrawing money from an ATM usually represents the most logical means of obtaining euros other than bringing euros with you from the UK.
 Credit cards -it is always best to check first in restaurants and shops that they accept credit cards if you wish to pay by card.
 Varying amounts of commission can be charged for credit card payments.
 You may like to check these with your credit card supplier before travel.
 Most hotels will accept payments by credit card.
 Electricity - 230 volt, three-pin UK style plug.

 Drinking water - Malta's tap water is desalinated sea water and properly processed so it is safe to drink, although the taste may be different from what you are used to.
 Local and imported bottled water is readily available to buy in the local shops.
 Shopping - Shops are normally open from Monday to Saturday, mornings and evenings.
-Opening times are generally between 09.00 - 13.00 and 16.00 - 19.00 hrs.
-However, in tourist areas, shops are usually open throughout the day

-Mondays to Saturdays, from 09.00 till 19.00 hrs or later.
+Opening times are generally between 09.00 - 13.00 and 16.00 - 19.00hrs.
+However, in tourist areas, shops are usually open throughout the day Mondays to Saturdays, from 09.00 till 19.00 hrs or later.